-“I believe everyone who has received education and is successful, has an obligation to help others who follow,” said MacDonald.
-“I also believe people who are in need would benefit from the efforts of socially motivated university students…”
+“I believe everyone who has received education, and is successful, has an obligation to help others who follow,” MacDonald said.
+“I also believe people who are in need would benefit from the efforts of socially motivated university students.”

-Loendorf agrees.
+Loendorf agreed.
 “Helping others is just the right thing to do.
 It’s everyone’s responsibility to do what they can to make the world a better place.”

-Tami Pfeifer, Boomerang’s executive director, saw Loendorf’s ability to make science engaging for the students and create enthusiasm for the upcoming school year.
+Tami Pfeifer, Boomerang’s executive director, appreciated Loendorf’s ability to make science engaging for the students and create enthusiasm for the upcoming school year.

 “Finn is an outstanding Boomerang volunteer who provides academic support to our students during the school year,” Pfeifer said.
-“Through Finn’s dedication, commitment and access to resources from the [MacDonald] fellowship, we were able to carry that academic connection into the summer.”
+“Through Finn’s dedication and commitment, and access to resources from the [MacDonald] Fellowship, we were able to carry that academic connection into the summer.”

 The students ended the week-long camp with a renewed sense of excitement for learning and an even stronger support system.
 On the surface level, constructing paper-mâché volcanoes is a fun activity, but Loendorf also highlights the value of teamwork and self-expression that the camp facilitated.

 “No gesture is too small.
 The ripple effect of kindness and caring for others can spread in unpredictable and wonderful ways,” Loendorf said.